hertogp/stitch/_readme.md

 Using `stitch=` or `stitch=""` is the same as including the `.stitch` class.
 If the hardcoded defaults are enough, simply add `.stitch` as a class.
-If the tool being used requires other settings, create a `name`d section in the meta section of the document and set the codeblock attribute `stitch=name`.
+If the tool being used requires other settings, create a `name`'d section in the meta block of the document and set the codeblock attribute `stitch=name`.

 Examples: